+Are there sports betting stocks?
 I know you know what sports betting is, but do you know about investing in it?
 Sports betting is a global industry that’s only now rapidly growing in the United States.
 In markets like Europe, sports betting has long been accepted as a part of the culture.
 Some estimate the market to be worth over $200 billion globally.
 The popularity of sports betting has surged since the introduction of online sportsbooks, especially when you add in mobile sports betting.
-So what sports betting stocks can we invest in?

 Why Is Sports Betting Growing So Fast?